The History of Rowan Boulevard

 In early 2002, Mayor Shpeen passed away suddenly but Glassboro’s new mayor, Leo McCabe, embraced the vision Shpeen helped establish for Rowan Boulevard, one that would be mutually beneficial to both the community and the expanding university.
 Momentum started to grow.

 Though skepticism was inevitable, plans moved forward as local, state and federal officials embraced the new redevelopment model of town-gown collaboration, a public-private-public partnership that would harness the market power of a thriving university and could be applied elsewhere.

-A true public-private-public endeavor, all development along Rowan Boulevard is privately financed.
+All development along Rowan Boulevard is privately financed.
 The Borough of Glassboro owns the land but the University leases much of the space, including student housing, classrooms and offices.